Abibubble/milestone2-harry-potter-quiz/README.md

 #### Accessibility:
 * I was very careful when writing my code to ensure it was fully accessible.
-* I used semantic code wherever possible.
+* I used semantic code wherever possible to help any users that use screen readers.
-* Every image has relevant alt text, including the images that are pushed depending on the result.
-Each image is pushed with relevant alt text.
+* Every image has relevant alt text, including the images that are populated depending on the result.
+Each image is populated with relevant alt text.
 * All text has good visibility on whichever background it's on, so it shouldn't cause issues for any colour blind users.

 #### Best Practices: